You must follow strict procedures if you want your tenants to leave your property.

 Assured shorthold tenancies (ASTs)

 The 2 types of AST are:

 - periodic tenancies - these run week-by-week or month-by-month with no fixed end date

 - fixed-term tenancies - these run for a set amount of time

 You must follow a set process if your tenants have an AST.

 Apply for a warrant for possession if your tenants still won’t leave - this means bailiffs can remove the tenants from your property.

-You don’t have to go to court to evict your tenants if they have an excluded tenancy or licence (eg they live with you).
+You don’t have to go to court to evict your tenants if they have an excluded tenancy or licence, eg they live with you.

-Rules for assured and regulated tenancies
+Assured and regulated tenancies